Subject: Moving image

 Activity: Create a moving image with multiple layers.

-Using a marker, draw any shape onto one of the strips of paper.
-Then, think of another version of that shape; think of giving it a different edge or changing its size.
-You could add numbers or words to change the original shape.
-Draw the new shape on the parchment paper strip.
-Continue with this process for each piece of paper and parchment that you have.
-Weave the strips into one another until you have a rectangle.
-Move the pieces back and forth.
+Using the permanent marker, draw any shape onto one of the pieces of paper.
+Then, think of another version of that shape; think of giving it a different edge, or changing its size.
+Draw it on the next transparency.
+Continue with this process for each piece of transparency paper you have.
+Put the shapes on top of each other and move the pieces back and forth.
 In your finished creation, how do your shapes rely on each other to create a new form?
 If you change the order of your layers does it change the way the image looks?

 Many of the artist's other works of art feature trees and plant life.
 This work of art explores the concept of symbiosis which describes two life forms that exist coexist and benefit from a mutual relationship.

 You can rotate the individual images to change the movement of your final product.

 Symbiosis - Interaction between two different life forms that gain an advantage from each other Dynamic - Having a quality of movement or seeming to move; many parts in motion Layer - A certain section of material on a surface Form - A shape, outline, or object in an artwork